Skip to Main Content

 • formulated in such a way as to help with the search for an answer.

-Using a search framework such as PICO can help you pinpoint your question, and from there your search strategy.
+Using a question framework such as PICO can help you pinpoint your question and from there your search strategy.

 PICO